jacobsHandling/kruskals-as-clustering/README.md

 ## On optimality:
 This implementation could be significantly sped up by using ints, bitmaps, and the bitwise xor operator instead of the strings, itertools.combinations, and index replacement I use here.
-In the event that this more optimal implementation were to become useful, I would refactor it as such.
+In the event that this more optimal implementation were to become useful, I would rewrite it appropriately.

 ## To run: ##
 1. Make sure you have python3 installed in your current environment